PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Launching the Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To start PEtab GUI, run the following command:
+To start PEtab-GUI, run the following command:

 .. code-block:: bash